 1. HIGH IN POWERFUL ANTIOXIDANTS

-The pumpkin seed’s antioxidants of vitamin E and carotenoids help slow down the aging process both on the inside and out, which in turn may help lower your risk of certain diseases, and will also help give your skin youthful glow.
-Antioxidants help neutralise the free radical damage inflicted on your body through environmental toxins, junk foods, trans fats, sugar, smoking, and alcohol.
+The pumpkin seed’s antioxidants of vitamin E and carotenoids help slow down the aging process both on the inside and out.
+This in turn may help lower your risk of certain age related diseases, and will also help give your skin youthful glow.

 Antioxidants and Inflammation

-Antioxidants, by their very nature are anti inflammatory; and chronic inflammation can be one of the pre-cursers to diseases such as Parkinson’s, some cancers, asthma, allergies, high cholesterol, and high blood pressure.
+Antioxidants, by their very nature are anti inflammatory.
+Chronic inflammation can be one of the pre-cursers to diseases such as Parkinson’s, some cancers, asthma, allergies, high cholesterol and high blood pressure.

 - Mental problems, such as anxiety, depression and irritability

-- Muscle and body aches, pains and spazms, back pain
+- Muscle and body aches, pains and spasms, back pain

 - Thyroid disorders